 Streams (queries whose data is saved beyond the default three day period) can be viewed in a tri-chart.
 The tri-chart shows the latency, error rate, and operation rate for the queried data.

 Using Terraform?
-You can use the Lightstep Terraform provider to create and manage your Streams.
+You can use the Cloud Observability Terraform provider to create and manage your Streams.
 You can also use it to export existing dashboards and alerts into the Terraform format.